waglay/Trainee_Docs/README.md

 ```
 docker build -f (path to the dockerfile e.g /web/frontend.Dockerfile) -t frontend .
 ```
 - I also came across build context of the Dockerfile.
-It can be from a directory on the host machine which containes the Dockerfile or from remote repository like GitHub or any tar file in host machine or in any remote location.
+It can be from a directory on the host machine which contains the Dockerfile or from remote repository like GitHub or any tar file in host machine or in any remote location.
 ```
 docker build -t frontend .
 #here . is the build context